-Filed under accountability, american imperialism, atrocities, British imperialism, centre-periphery relations, China and Chinese influences, constitutional amendments, disparagement, doctoring evidence, foreign policy, governance, historical interpretation, human rights, landscape wondrous, legal issues, life stories, military strategy, politIcal discourse, power politics, self-reflexivity, Sinhala-Tamil Relations, slanted reportage, sri lankan society, Tamil civilians, truth as casualty of war, welfare & philanthophy, world events & processes
+Filed under american imperialism, centre-periphery relations, China and Chinese influences, constitutional amendments, democratic measures, devolution, economic processes, electoral structures, foreign policy, governance, historical interpretation, Indian Ocean politics, island economy, landscape wondrous, legal issues, modernity & modernization, politIcal discourse, power politics, security, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, truth as casualty of war, welfare & philanthophy, world events & processes

-Filed under accountability, centre-periphery relations, communal relations, constitutional amendments, democratic measures, devolution, electoral structures, historical interpretation, language policies, legal issues, life stories, politIcal discourse, power sharing, security, Sinhala-Tamil Relations, sri lankan society, world events & processes
+Filed under centre-periphery relations, constitutional amendments, devolution, economic processes, electoral structures, governance, historical interpretation, Indian Ocean politics, island economy, language policies, legal issues, politIcal discourse, power politics, Rajapaksa regime, reconciliation, self-reflexivity, Sinhala-Tamil Relations, sri lankan society, Tamil civilians, the imaginary and the real, TNA, world events & processes